hrtovey/heather-website/src/post/2021-10-05_how_to_become_a_shopify_theme_developer.md

 ---
-title: "How to Become a Shopify Theme Developer in 2021"
+title: "How to Become a Shopify Theme Developer"
 slug: "become-a-shopify-theme-developer"
 date: "2021-10-05"
 pillar: true
 categories:
   - "shopify"
 coverImage: "./images/become-a-shopify-theme-developer.png"
-excerpt: "Become a Shopify theme developer."
+excerpt: "Interested in becoming a Shopify theme developer?
+Not sure where to start?
+Here's the ultimate guide to becoming a Shopify theme developer with plenty of resources and useful links to help you find that first job."
 ---

 When was the last time that you purchased something online?